Anti-Infiltration Act

 The Anti-Infiltration Act (反滲透法) is a law regulating the influence of entities deemed foreign hostile forces on the political processes of the Republic of China (commonly known as Taiwan), including elections and referendums.
 The act was passed by the Legislative Yuan on 31 December 2019 and promulgated by the Tsai Ing-wen presidential administration on 15 January 2020.
+The law has been used to prosecute individuals connected to united front organizations in Taiwan.

 History

 President Tsai Ing-wen said in July 2016, and again in January 2017, that laws against espionage were necessary.
 Bills to counter espionage were proposed by the Ministry of Justice three times by February 2017, but all were rejected by a minister without portfolio.
 Democratic Progressive Party legislators Chen Ming-wen, Chuang Jui-hsiung, and Lo Chih-cheng stated that such bills should have included anti-infiltration measures.
 During the 2019 Democratic Progressive Party presidential primary, William Lai called for an anti-infiltration law to be passed.
 Later that year, the New Power Party was reported to be forming an anti-infiltration bill for consideration during the legislative session starting in September.